joelvaneenwyk/alt-snap-windows/AltSnap.md

 any action among a list: Move, Resize, Close, Minimize, Maximize, Lower, AlwaysOnTop, Borderless, Center, Roll, Menu, Kill and Nothing.

-By default the middle mouse button is configured for the Maximize action, that maximizes/restores the window.
+By default, the middle mouse button is configured for the Maximize action, that maximizes/restores the window.
 Press Shift to minimize.

 ## Tricks You Should Know About